eschmid9/Final-Project-NLP/README.md

 **Domain:** The TV show *Friends* (1994–2004), treated as a cultural and emotional reflection of real adult life.

 **Problem:** Many tools and discussions about *Friends* tend to be surface-level (e.g., trivia, favorite moments, quotes) or opinion-based without grounding.
-At the same time, there is a wide range of analysis, academic papers, cultural essays, and commentary, about why the show feels relatable and emotionally resonant, but those insights are scattered across different sources.
+At the same time, there is a wide range of analysis, academic papers, cultural essays, and commentary, about why the show feels emotionally relevant, but those insights are scattered across different sources.

 **Solution:** This RAG assistant makes those insights easier to access in one place by retrieving relevant passages from a curated database and generating responses that connect the show to real-life experiences.